Automattic/mongoose/README.md

 });
 ```

-### Driver access
+### Driver Access

-The driver being used defaults to [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) and is directly accessible through `YourModel.collection`. **Note**: using the driver directly bypasses all Mongoose power-tools like validation, getters, setters, hooks, etc.
+Mongoose is built on top of the [official MongoDB Node.js driver](https://github.com/mongodb/node-mongodb-native).
+Each mongoose model keeps a reference to a [native MongoDB driver collection](http://mongodb.github.io/node-mongodb-native/2.1/api/Collection.html).
+The collection object can be accessed using `YourModel.collection`.
+However, using the collection object directly bypasses all mongoose features, including hooks, validation, etc.

 ## API Docs